How We Analyze and Rate Campaign Ads

 Instead, we’ll look at specific claims about a candidate’s or opponent’s personal, professional or political record, digging into business filings, vote tallies, government records and other documentary evidence to get at the truth.
 And where there’s math, we’ll check the candidate’s math.

-We’ll also give each ad a rating, under a system that has changed slightly from two years ago.
-We’re now using the five ratings described here:
+We’ll also give each ad a rating, using the five categories described here:

-True: An ad with no misrepresentations or misleading information.
+True: An ad with no misrepresentations or potentially misleading information.

-Generally Accurate: An ad that may shade the truth or spin events, but that contains no materially deceptive information.
+Generally Accurate: An ad that may shade the truth or spin events or rely on loaded language, but that contains no materially deceptive information.

 Somewhat Misleading: An ad that, through inexact language or omissions, could leave voters with an incorrect impression about an important element in the ad.